Influencer relations is the new relationship marketing.

 Organic influencer marketing combines data & analytics with content and storytelling that positions your brand at the center of relevant conversations with targeted individuals.
 It works like this:

-- Use the 1:9:90 model of influence to find the right group of influencers
+- Use the 1:9:90 influencer model to find the right group of influencers

-- Monitor their habits, data mine their conversations and media sharing consumption in real-time
+- Monitor their habits, conversations, sharing patterns, and media consumption in real-time

-- Once a trend is spotted, you activate the creative content engine and create/distribute and amplify that content with a digital asset
+- Once a trend is spotted, activate the data-drive content engine

-I should also add that successful influencer marketing programs sometimes don’t require any engagement whatsoever.
+I should also add that successful influencer marketing programs sometimes don’t require any engagement.
 It’s a matter of researching their conversations and integrating their words and language into owned and earned content and storytelling.

 - Co-collaborate with influencers to create an ebook or white paper